 (Note that we request your address because we need to show that there is broad, citywide support for safe and Complete Streets.
 We do not share your information with anyone.)

-Slower streets are safer for people.
+Slower streets are safer and better for people.

 Reducing speed limits is an effective way to reduce speed.